Info Header

 Do I have a lawyer?

 Not unless you hired a lawyer.
-The law firm of Dolin, Thomas & Solomon LLP are lawyers investigating the illegal policies in the industry.
+The law firm of Thomas & Solomon LLP are lawyers investigating the illegal policies in the industry.
 They are experienced in handling similar cases against other employers.
-More information about the law firm, its practices, and its lawyers' experience is available at www.theemploymentattorneys.com.
+More information about the law firm, its practices, and its lawyers' experience is available at theemploymentattorneys.com.

 Are you my Lawyer?

-Dolin, Thomas & Solomon LLP's representation of you would only start once our investigation has concluded, you decided to participate in a lawsuit our legal team may file, you were eligible and your consent form has been filed in court.
+No. Thomas & Solomon LLP's representation of you would only start once our investigation has concluded, you decide to participate in a lawsuit our legal team may file, your claims are eligible for inclusion in that lawsuit, and you sign a consent form that is filed in court.
 You would not be represented by our legal team before that.
-If your consent form is filed with the court, you would only be represented by our legal team for the claims raised in the complaint in the case.
+Once that has occurred, you would be represented by these attorneys only for the claims raised in the complaint that initiates that lawsuit.

 How will the lawyers be paid?

 If a lawsuit is filed and the attorneys get money or benefits for the employees, they may ask the Court for fees and expenses.
 Typically, if a case settles a portion of the settlement is approved by the court as attorney fees.
-Costs of the lawsuit are also typically paid out of the settlement fund which reduces the amount the plaintiffs recover.
+Costs of the lawsuit are also typically paid out of the settlement fund.
 These fees and costs reduce the amount the plaintiffs recover.
 In no case would you be asked to spend your own money for attorney fees or costs.
-You won't have to pay these fees and expenses out-of- pocket.
 If the Court grants the lawyers’ request, the fees and expenses would be either deducted from any money obtained for the Class or paid separately by your employer.
-If there is no recovery you are not obligated to pay any fees or costs.

 If the Plaintiffs obtain money or benefits as a result of a trial or a settlement, you will be notified about how to participate.
 We do not know how long this will take.